Why Most People Fail to Track Progress

 How to Take Useful Progress Photos

-1. Same time of day — morning, before eating, after using the bathroom
+1. Same time of day — morning, before eating

 3. Same poses — front relaxed, front flexed, side, back

-6. Monthly cadence — weekly photos show too little change and cause frustration
+4. Monthly cadence — weekly photos show too little change

 Method 3: Body Measurements